naiyerasif/site/content/posts/2020/2020-09-05-api-documentation-with-springfox-3.md

 }
 ```

-Here, apart from other endpoints, we've exposed an endpoint, through `upload` method, to upload a CSV of notes and persist them in the database.
+Here, apart from other endpoints, we've exposed an endpoint, through the `upload` method, to upload a CSV of notes and persist them in the database.

 ### Integrating Springfox 3